Hal-El/Hal-El/README.md

 I'm an introvert.

-I have a great passion for technology.
+I love mathematics and technology.